Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Credentials

 Azure Identity offers a variety of credential classes that are accepted by Azure SDK data plane clients.
-Each client library documents its Azure Identity integration.
-Azure SDK management libraries do not accept these credentials.
+Each client library documents its Azure Identity integration in its README and samples.
+Azure SDK management plane libraries (those starting with `@azure/arm-*`) do not accept these credentials.

 Credentials differ mostly in configuration: